llvm/circt/docs/FIRRTLAnnotations.md

 | blackbox    | string   | ExtModule name of the black box with ports referenced by the keys |
 | keys        | array    | List of DataTapKeys                                               |

-The DataTapsAnnotation is a collection of all the data taps in a circuit.
+The `DataTapsAnnotation` is a collection of all the data taps in a circuit.
 This will cause a data tap module to be emitted.
-The DataTapsAnnotation implies DontTouchAnnotation on the `blackbox` target.
+The `DataTapsAnnotation` implies `DontTouchAnnotation` on any `ReferenceDataTapKey.source` target.

 Example: